The board of directors is responsible for managing the affairs of a co-operative and should engage in responsible decision-making.

 Each special resolution passed by the co-operative must be lodged:

-- with the Registrar for registration, by completing an Application to register rule amendment(s)/ special resolution(s) (form C10) (PDF, 835.86 KB)
+- with the Registrar for registration, by completing a C10 Application to Register Rule Amendment form

 - within 28 days